 Exposure to 2,3-pentanedione for 3 months caused significant adverse effects primarily in the respiratory tract (nose, larynx, trachea, and lung), but also in the eyes of rats.
 In the nose, suppurative inflammation, atrophy, and respiratory metaplasia of the olfactory epithelium and hyperplasia and squamous metaplasia of the respiratory epithelium were significantly increased in male and female rats exposed to 50 or 100 ppm.
-Lymphoid hyperplasia was significantly increased in male rats exposed to 50 or 100 ppm.
+Lymphoid hyperplasia was significantly increased to 50 or 100 ppm.
+Olfactory epithelial degeneration in the nose was significantly increased in male and female and female rats exposed to 50 or 100 ppm.
 Olfactory epithelial degeneration in the nose was significantly increased in male and female rats exposed to 50 ppm and female rats exposed to 100 ppm.
 Necrosis and regeneration of the respiratory epithelium and turbinate atrophy were also significantly increased in males and females exposed to 100 ppm.
 In the larynx, squamous metaplasia of the respiratory epithelium was significantly increased in males exposed to 50 or

 100 ppm and females exposed to 25, 50, or 100 ppm.
 Hyperplasia of the squamous epithelium was significantly increased in male and female rats exposed to 100 ppm.
 Chronic active inflammation and necrosis and ulceration of the squamous epithelium were significantly increased in female rats exposed to 100 ppm; hyperplasia of the respiratory epithelium was significantly increased in male rats exposed to 50 ppm.
-In the trachea, regeneration of the epithelium was significantly increased in males and females exposed to 50 or 100 ppm relative to the control groups.
+In the trachea, regeneration of the epithelium was significantly increased in males and females and females exposed to 50 or 100 ppm relative to the control groups.
 Hyperplasia of the epithelium (and squamous metaplasia by positive trend only) was also increased in males and females exposed to 100 ppm.
-In the lung, (eosinophilic) inflammation, hyperplasia and regeneration of the bronchial epithelium, and hyperplasia of the bronchiolar epithelium were significantly increased in male and female rats exposed to 100 ppm (and squamous or goblet cell metaplasia of the bronchial epithelium by positive trend only).
-Focal fibrosis in the lung was also increased in female rats (by positive trend only).
+In the lung, (eosinophilic) inflammation, hyperplasia and regeneration of the bronchial epithelium, and hyperplasia of the bronchial epithelium were significantly increased in male and female rats exposed to 100 ppm (and squamous or goblet cell metaplasia of the bronchial epithelium by positive trend only).
+Focal fibrosis in the lung was also increased in female also increased in female rats (by positive trend only).